 4. NOW Foods Erythritol

-NOW Foods Erythritol is a great option for a simple, bulk source of erythritol.
-The two and a half pound bag will last plenty long enough for most people.
+NOW Foods Erythritol is a great option for a simple, reasonably-sized source of erythritol.
+The 16 ounce bag will last plenty long if all you’re using it for is a dash of sweetness in coffee or tea.

 Given that erythritol is only 70% as sweet as sugar, you’ll have to keep in mind that you’ll be using substantially more erythritol in recipes for the same amount of sweetness that you’d get using sucrose.